Navistar posts larger-than-expected quarterly loss

-Navistar International Corp (NAV.N) on Tuesday reported a larger-than-expected loss, pulled down by restructuring and product warranty costs.
+Dec 16 Navistar International Corp on Tuesday reported a larger-than-expected loss, pulled down by restructuring and product warranty costs.

 The Lisle, Illinois-based truckmaker reported a net loss of $72 million, or 88 cents a share, in the fiscal fourth quarter ended October 31, compared with a loss of $154 million, or $1.91 a share, during the comparable quarter last year.